albtrentadue/ClEnSensors/INSTALL.md

 ```$ python -c "import paho.mqtt.client as mqtt"```

-If the library should be missing, it can be installed using the "pip" utility or by following the instructions in the PySerial library site http://www.eclipse.org/paho
+If the library should be missing, it can be installed using the "pip" utility or by following the instructions in the Paho library site http://www.eclipse.org/paho

 ### RRD Tool